1cbyc/aviation-safety-management-system/README.md

 - `tests/`: all unit tests req for the source code.
 - `requirements.txt`: added a list of required libraries.
 - `README.md`: you know what it is.
+- `run.py`: well, has everything  script to run the system.